North Korea's Media Tout Trump Concessions You Won't Find In The Joint Statement

 As far back as August, then-Secretary of State Rex Tillerson made similar statements.

-All of the concessions KCNA claims Trump made are also things has said publicly it wants.
+All of the concessions KCNA claims Trump made are also things China has said publicly it wants.
 At a routine media briefing on Tuesday, Foreign Ministry Spokesman Geng Shuang welcomed the summit's achievements.

 He also suggested that the United Nations should consider easing sanctions on Pyongyang to reward it for progress towards giving up its nuclear program.